satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

+Thus article acceptance relies on a handful of anonymous and unpublished opinions

+Thus article acceptance is of anonymous and unpublished opinions

+... placing at the gate of scientific communication an undesirable combination of power and secrecy.

 There is also a lack of objective standards for the review process that results in great variability among journals in the percentage and